khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 - we must leave the room 10 min before the next class starts
 - who has a class to catch after this?

-*Are you happy with what you can find about yourself online?*

-Task: Do a Google search with your name!

-The aim of this module is to help you create a professional digital identity (one your future self would be proud of) and then help you continuously manage it.
+## This page
+- revise this page from the top

+### FAQ
+Can I develop a website with another software e.g. WordPress, Wix, Squarespace, etc?
+- No, GitHub is free, fast, and will provide you with a better understanding of the foundations of the digital world (e.g. the relationship between back-end and the front-end of a website).

+Why do I need to write up my thoughts on a website instead of in 'normal' essay in a Word file?
+- Because, writing something public will push you to work harder.
+- Because, making a website will develop new skills (e.g. the basic understanding of web-design and hosting).
+- Because, you can embed audio-visual content in a website.
+- Because, you can share it faster.
+- You can stay anonymous, if you want to.

+Is this module for me?
+- In essence, the module can help you
+  - develop your digital identities, but more specifically your professional digital identity (i.e. your professional engagement with others through the Web)
+  - understand basic web-design and content production and provide you with a very fast website (for free).

-First, let's find out how we can assess our digital identities, our engagement with the Web.
+Now, let's find out how we can assess our digital identities, our engagement with the Web. <!-- #todo add link to page -->

-Open the digital identities page in the sidebar. <!-- #todo: we need a hyperlink here -->

 <!--
 ### homework